Misaka0x2730/MioLink/README.md

 1. Disconnect USB cable;
 2. Press BOOT (BOOTSEL on Pico and Pico W) button;
 3. Connect USB cable to PC;
+4. Release BOOT (BOOTSEL on Pico and Pico W) button;
-4. Drag-and-Drop ```MioLink.uf2`` file to mass storage device;
+5. Drag-and-Drop ```MioLink.uf2`` file to mass storage device;
-5. The device will be flashed and rebooted automatically, after which it is ready for use.
+6. The device will be flashed and rebooted automatically, after which it is ready for use.